389COM: Games and Open Source - Part 1

 State of the onion

-- But there are no AAA quality revenue generating Open Source games.
+writing games, there are still no AAA quality revenue generating Open Source

-- We will try to examine why this is the case
+- We will try, over two lectures, to examine why this is the case.

 Potted history of Games development

 - During the 1980's and early nineties, the emergence of home computers meant

 that thousands of people could develop games themselves.